ObolNetwork/obol-docs/docs/int/faq.md

 ### Where can I learn more about Distributed Validators?

 Have you checked out our [blog site](https://blog.obol.tech) and [twitter](https://twitter.com/ObolNetwork) yet?
 Maybe join our [discord](https://discord.gg/obol) too.

+### What's with the name Charon?

+[Charon](https://www.theoi.com/Khthonios/Kharon.html) is the Ancient Greek Ferryman of the Dead.
+He was tasked with bringing people across the Acheron river to the underworld.
+His fee was one Obol coin, placed in the mouth of the deceased.
+This tradition of placing a coin or Obol in the mouth of the deceased continues to this day across the Greek world.